blobaugh/Meetup-API-client-for-PHP/README.md

 - POST support
 - everywhere endpoints implementation

-If you would like to see specific new developments please feel free to contribute through code of financial incentives.
+If you would like to see specific new developments please feel free to contribute through code or financial incentives.